 By the 2000s the dump site was removed, but the Heigold House remained in the empty Thruston Park facing River Road.
 After a developer bought the adjacent land to the to build luxury condominiums in 2007, the 70,000-pound façade was carefully moved across River Road to its current location.

 The story of the Heigold House is largely one of disavowal and acceptance into the greater history of the city of Louisville.
 Perhaps Christian Heigold would be pleased to know that the façade of his house is highly visible and central to a new, public Louisville waterfront.
-Close to the newly revamped Big Four Pedestrian Bridge and Waterfront Park, and right next to the site where the Louisville Waterfront Botanical Gardens will be built over the next few years, the Heigold House is centrally located in the reclaimed waterfront plan.
+Close to the newly revamped Big Four Pedestrian Bridge and Waterfront Park, and marking the entrance of the Louisville Waterfront Botanical Gardens, the Heigold House is centrally located in the reclaimed waterfront plan.
 To paraphrase the words of famous Louisvillian Hunter S. Thompson, the Heigold House has remained a symbol of Louisville’s history because it is too rare to die.